Updated: Feb 20

 This blog is made into both video and text formats for your convenience.
 Please pick and choose what works better for you.
 The contents are exactly the same.

 Why is it important to talk about breathing?
 We need to continuously breathe to stay alive, even when we are sleeping.
-For continuous breathing to happen the muscles that allow us to breathe have to work continuously.
-There are many muscles that are involved with our respiratory function, but I am going to talk specifically about the diaphragm which is arguably the most important respiratory muscle in our body.
-It is due to the unique function of the diaphragm that our breathing continuously affects our posture, stability, autonomic nervous system response, and even myofascial tone.
+This requires the breathing muscles to work continuously.
+There are many muscles that are involved with our breathing, but I am going to talk specifically about the diaphragm which is arguably the most important respiratory muscle in our body.
+It is due to the unique function of the diaphragm that our breathing continuously affects our posture, stability, autonomic nervous system, and even myofascial tone.

 Let's start by briefly looking at the anatomy of the diaphragm; it is a huge muscle.
 As you can see, it covers the inner part of the entire lower ribcage.
 It also attaches to our lumbar spine and sternum.
 The central tendon is huge and connects the left and right sides of the diaphragm together.
 This allows it to flatten and descend as it contracts.